jussellymoreno1394/slackbot-assistant/README.md

 How to create a simple SlackBot using Slack WebHook App and Twilio Autopilot.

-### You have to create a project with Twilio Autopilot.
+### Creating a project with Twilio Autopilot:

+- Create an account if you don't have one, go to [Twilio](https://www.twilio.com).

+- Go to [Twilio](https://www.twilio.com/console/projects/create), select **Products** and select **Autopilot**.

-- Visit the Autopilot home in your Twilio console, then:
+- Visit the [Autopilot home](https://www.twilio.com/autopilot), in the Twilio console:

   - Click on "Create a new Assistant" to create a new Assistant

-  - Give your Assistant a name

-  - Click the red Submit button
+  - Give your Assistant a name and then click the red Submit button

 ### Turn your Assistant into a Slackbot :